 For details, see Power Management in Android P.

-Android P strengthens privacy by limiting the ability of background apps to access user input and sensor data.
+Android P limits the ability for background apps to access user input and sensor data.
 If your app is running in the background on a device running Android P, the system applies the following restrictions to your app:

 - Your app cannot access the microphone or camera.